How To Repot An Orchid With Air Roots

 In the wild, aerial roots help support the orchid.
 They keep the orchid securely attached to the tree or rock.
 Aerial roots absorb moisture and nutrients from the surrounding air.
 They also perform photosynthesis and harvest energy.
 Aerial roots are essential to the orchid’s survival.

 For many potted orchids, aerial roots will naturally develop as the orchid grows.
-These roots have the same structure as potted roots.
+These roots have the same basic structure as potted roots.

 Aerial roots also have a layer of velamen.
 Velamen is a sponge-like covering found on the outside of orchid roots.